MalayaSociety/malaya-society-5fc72/content/pages/contact.md

       involved.
 A member of the team will respond to you as soon as possible.

-      Our check out our social pages over at [Twitter (@MalayaSociety)](https://twitter.com/MalayaSociety) and
+      Or reach out at our social pages over at [Twitter (@MalayaSociety)](https://twitter.com/MalayaSociety) and
       [Instagram.com/MalayaSociety](https://instagram.com/MalayaSociety).
     form_id: contactForm